 Additional analyses of two important subgroups of enrollees, those with serious mental illness/substance use disorders/experiencing homelessness (SMI/SUD/HML) and those who were medically complex or high risk (MC/HR) showed two somewhat different trajectories and pattern of change for each group.
 Data showed a greater initial increase in mental health and substance use disorder services for MC/HR enrollees after enrollment; a greater decline in primary care for SMI/SUD/HML than MC/HR enrollees; similar decline in specialty care for both groups; a decline in mental health care for SMI/SUD/HML but an increase for MC/HR group; and an increase in substance use treatment for MC/HR and a decline for SMI/SUD/HML.
 These findings likely indicated a greater overuse of primary care services for the SMI/SUD/HML, which was addressed by provision of more mental health care rather than substance use treatment.
-On the other hand, evidence indicated likely presence of undetected and untreated mental health and substance use disorders for the MC/HR group that led to greater use of mental health care and substance use treatment.
+On the other hand, evidence indicated likely presence of undetected and untreated mental health care and substance use treatment.